Oliver-Slape/Math/README.md

 ```

 ## Greatest Common Divisor and Least Common Multiple
-### In maths the Greatest Common Divisor (GCD) is the largest positive integer that divides into two or more intergers which are not all 0.
+### In maths the Greatest Common Divisor (GCD) is the largest positive integer that divides into two or more integers which are not all 0.
-### In maths the Least Common Multiple (LCM) is The least common multiple to appear in a list of multiplications of two or more intergers which are not all 0.
+### In maths the Least Common Multiple (LCM) is The least common multiple to appear in a list of multiplications of two or more integers which are not all 0.
 ## Examples
 ### What is the GCD of 22 and 32 ?
 ### The divisors of 22 are 1, 2, 11, 12.